 I live with my girlfriend in Martigny (Valais, Switzerland) and work as research assistant at the Idiap Research Institute.
 I grew up in the Chablais valaisans, near to my actual position, and I studied at EPFL where I obtained a Bachelor in Microengineering (2014) and then a Master in Robotics and Autonomous Systems (2016).

 During my freetime, I practice Judo at the Judo Club Saint-Maurice, which I am

 vice-chairman.
-I study this martial art since 22 years and reached the 2nd Dan (black belt) this year.
+I study this martial art since 23 years and reached the 2nd Dan (black belt) in 2018.
 I train myself one or

 two times a week, teach children and assist them during tournaments.

 I also like to play videogames and tabletop roleplaying games with my friends.